Beautiful Vietnam in 3 Weeks from Top to Toe

 Luxury: The five-star Sheraton Can Tho offers luxurious accommodations with spectacular river views and amazing service.

-Ho Chi Minh City
+Day 7 -8: Ho Chi Minh City

+Spend a couple of days exploring Saigon and beyond.
 Visit the impressive Independence Palace and learn about Vietnam’s tragic modern history at the War Remnants Museum.
-Visit the Notre Dame Cathedral of Saigon and eat at the food market.
+Visit the Notre Dame Cathedral, and the Central Post Office of Saigon and eat at the food market.
 Try some Banh Mi for breakfast. it’s a traditional crispy bread roll with a savoury filling.

-Take a bus trip to the stunning Cao Dai Great Temple and see the locals praying during a religious service.
-Watching the worshippers kneeling in lines, dressed in white was a fascinating experience.
+Take a bus trip to the stunning Cao Dai Great Temple from Ho Chi Minh City and see the Cao Dai followers dressed in white robes praying during a religious service.
+Watching the worshippers kneeling in lines, dressed in white is a fascinating experience.

 The Cui Chi Tunnels are also outside Ho Chi Minh City and when you visit you can relive history and see how the local Vietnamese people survived during the brutal civil war.